dokun1/Lumina/README.md

 ### Swift Package Manager

+#### NB: Lumina does not currently build with Swift Package Manager due to a lack of support for frameworks that require UIKit.
+Nonetheless, as SPM evolves, Lumina will be ready to support it!

 You can use [Swift Package Manager](https://swift.org/package-manager/) to install `Lumina` by adding the proper description to your `Package.swift` file:

 ```swift